nerthus-margonem/nerthusaddon/README.md

 ### How to test changes in game?
   * In order to run addon in version from master branch set in console variable `localStorage.NerthusAddonDebug = true`
-  * In order to back to normal version `localStorage.NerthusAddonDebug = false` or `delete localStorage.NerthusAddonDebug`
+  * In order to back to normal version `delete localStorage.NerthusAddonDebug`

+### How to run tests
+  * runing tests require nodejs and some node modules
+  * run `make test_deps` to install dependencies
+  * to run tests type `make test` in project root directory

 ### How to introduce changes to game
   * Put desired revision hash to file [version.json](version.json)
   * It usually takes couple minutes before changes are visible in game